StereoFlo/Pyrocms-ldap-auth/README.md

 Provides auth for Active Directory for PyroCMS 2.2.3

-What would work this module, you need to make changes to the core system files.
-You need to edit the file /system/cms/modules/users/controllers/users.php
+if you want to install this module, you need to make changes into the core system files.
+Open the file /system/cms/modules/users/controllers/users.php

 After the line number 131